 Tags from syndication sources such as In-Fur-Nation are not brought in automatically.
 Feel free to add suitable tags.

 Linking or embedding YouTube or Vimeo video will cause the cover image of the video to be displayed as a large image on expansion of a tweet, if there is no other image 280x150px or larger.
-Be careful about where you include unrelated videos as they may give Twitter users the impression that the is about the video.
+Be careful about where you include unrelated videos as they may give Twitter users the impression that the story is about the video.